gmcoringa/coordinator/README.md

 ## Configuration

-As Spring Boot the entire application.yml que be replaced by an external file.
+As this project uses Spring Boot the entire application.yml que be replaced by an external file.

 - **zookeeper.hosts**: Zookeeper connection string, format ``host:port``, required.
 For production profile can be set with ``ZK_QUORUM`` environment variable.
 - **zookeeper.connection.retries** : Number of connections retries before giving up, default 3.